futureofcoding/futureofcoding.org/drafts/frp.md

 <iframe width="560" height="500" src="https://www.desmos.com/calculator/gzeqaru5pe?embed" frameborder="0" allowfullscreen></iframe>

-Most programming languages are not modularly comprehensible in such a linear fashion but in an exponential one, as demonstrated in the yellow curve above, where understanding is very limited until you've read almost all the code, at which point it expands very quickly.
+Most programming languages are not modularly comprehensible in such a linear fashion but in an exponential one, as illustrated with the yellow curve.
+Understanding is very limited until you've read almost all the code, at which point it expands very quickly.

 The lack of modular comprehensibility slows down the time it takes a programmer to make a change to an unfamiliar project.
 This is particularly relevant in open-source software, because developers have limited time to contribute.
 Have you ever wanted to make a small bug-fix or improvement to an open-source project, but gave up after a few hours of failing to understand how the code works?

-## Module dependencies
+## Data dependencies

-Code is not modularly comprehensible because the way dependencies between modules are organized.
+Most code is not modularly comprehensible because the way data dependencies between modules are organized.

-In [Reactive MVC and The Virtual DOM](https://web.archive.org/web/20180530055638/https://futurice.com/blog/reactive-mvc-and-the-virtual-dom), Andre Staltz discusses the trade-offs between the Interactive (or imperitive) pattern and Reactive patterns.
+In [Reactive MVC and The Virtual DOM](https://web.archive.org/web/20180530055638/https://futurice.com/blog/reactive-mvc-and-the-virtual-dom), Andre Staltz discusses the trade-offs between the Interactive and Reactive patterns.

 > ![image](https://user-images.githubusercontent.com/2288939/42631117-35144a28-85a7-11e8-877e-552732396590.png)
 >